We are looking for a passionate intern that is interested in global sustainability from a systems perspective.

 - assisting with project management

 - developing of new project proposals for e.g. KIC or GEF

-The internship requires a minimum of 3 months but could be longer and we are flexibel in terms of starting date, though April is preferred.
-Because our resources are highly limited, we strongly encourage candidates to apply for a scholarship through the Erasmus+ program or other scholarship programs.
-Applicants also need to be currently enrolled in a university program.
+The internship requires a minimum of 3 months but could be longer and we are flexibel in terms of starting date, though Mid-January is preferred.
+Applicants need to be currently enrolled in a university program.

 How to apply

 Please use our form to tell us about yourself – why you are applying for the position, what you’d like to bring to the FSLCI, and tell us about anything you think is relevant.
 Include a CV, and if you like record a little (one minute) video of yourself, to briefly introduce yourself – no fancy editing needed, just hit record on your phone camera and send away.
 Applications should be made in English, and submitted via the application form that you can access below 🙂